paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-023-federal-unemployment-tax-act.md

 <a id="section-3301"></a>
 ## § 3301.
 Rate of tax

-There is hereby imposed on every employer (as defined in section 3306(a)) for each calendar year an excise tax, with respect to having individuals in his employ, equal to—
+There is hereby imposed on every employer (as defined in section 3306(a)) for each calendar year an excise tax, with respect to having individuals in his employ, equal to 6 percent of the total wages (as defined in section 3306(b)) paid by such employer during the calendar year with respect to employment (as defined in section 3306(c)).

-(1) 6.2 percent in the case of calendar years 1988 through 2010 and the first 6 months of calendar year 2011; or

-(2) 6.0 percent in the case of the remainder of calendar year 2011 and each calendar year thereafter;
-of the total wages (as defined in section 3306(b)) paid by him during the calendar year (or portion of the calendar year) with respect to employment (as defined in section 3306(c)).

 ### Statutory Notes

 #### Amendments
+2018—Pub.
+L. 115–141 substituted “equal to 6 percent of the total wages (as defined in section 3306(b)) paid by such employer during the calendar year with respect to employment (as defined in section 3306(c)).” for “equal to—

+“(1) 6.2 percent in the case of calendar years 1988 through 2010 and the first 6 months of calendar year 2011; or

+“(2) 6.0 percent in the case of the remainder of calendar year 2011 and each calendar year thereafter;

+of the total wages (as defined in section 3306(b)) paid by him during the calendar year (or portion of the calendar year) with respect to employment (as defined in section 3306(c)).”

 2009—Pub.
 L. 111–92 inserted “(or portion of the calendar year)” after “during the calendar year” in concluding provisions and substituted “through 2010 and the first 6 months of calendar year 2011” for “through 2009” in par.
 (1) and “the remainder of calendar year 2011” for “calendar year 2010” in par.
 (2).

 2008—Par.
 (1).
 Pub.
 L. 110–343, § 404(a)(1), substituted “through 2009” for “through 2008”.